All posts

 The compounding cost of documentation gaps

 Documentation that doesn't exist today cannot be created retroactively with the same credibility.
+The documentation gap analysis maps how authorities evaluate the difference between what records exist and what records they expect.

 These gaps compound.
 Missing records from year one make it harder to establish substance claims in year three.
 By year five, the absence of early documentation may undermine the position for the entire period.